rene-d/hackerrank/README.md

 - `tc2.py` can be used to download bought testcases.
 Copy and paste the download link.

 - `hackos.py` lists the free testcases.
-It requires a webbrowser.
+It should be used in conjunction with a webbrowser.
 Follow instructions in the source code.

+### IDE

+[Visual Studio Code](https://code.visualstudio.com) is a great free IDE.
+Some configuration file are provided.